UQ-eLIPSE/crucible/README.md

-# UQ Chemistry Resource Hub (ChemistryHub)
+# UQ Crucible

-ChemistryHub is an online platform to centrally host and present chemistry learning materials to students with an easy-to-use interface.
+Crucible is an online platform to centrally host and present learning materials to students with an easy-to-use interface.

 ## Getting Started